kmacdon/academic-kickstart/content/home/experience.md

   description = """

   * Maintain and develop a pharmacy dashboard using R Shiny in order to allow stakeholders to track KPIs and customer behavior, reducing need for ad hoc analysis by data scientists and allowing faster access to data and insights.
-  * Built a gradient boosted lookalike model to target customers for pharmacy ad campaigns, incorporating automated components to ensure easy retraining and scoring for quarterly campaings.
+  * Built a gradient boosted lookalike model to target customers for pharmacy ad campaigns, incorporating automated components to ensure easy retraining and scoring for quarterly campaigns.
   """

 [[experience]]